 In this article, I will explain how to Alexa-voice control your digital picture frame using Node-RED and the MQTT protocol.
-Node-RED is a programming tool for wiring together Internet of Things hardware devices, APIs and online services.
+Node-RED is a programming tool for wiring together the Internet of Things hardware devices, APIs, and online services.

 The advantage of using Node-RED is that unlike Home Assistant, it can run on the same Raspberry Pi as your digital picture frame, it is much lighter and easier to set up, and it doesn’t require a subscription to the Nabu Casa online service.